Frequently asked questions

 What is the cost of MPH study at Marshall?

 - Tuition is among the very lowest in our region (comparing WV, OH, KY, PA, VA, NC, MD, DC).
-Full time tuition and fees are currently $5,193 per semester for residents, and $11,128 for non-residents.
+Full time tuition and fees are currently $5,200 per semester for residents, and $11,135 for non-residents.
+This reflects a tuition freeze we instituted for 2015-2016.
 When our region’s low cost of living is factored in, study at Marshall is clearly the most affordable.
 Please see our budget projection.
 With innovative curriculum, quality mentoring and interdisciplinary training, and outstanding opportunities for practicum and research in both urban and rural settings, a Marshall MPH offers high value.

 - For those considering dual degree study such as MD-MPH or PharmD-MPH, the addition of the MPH degree is remarkably affordable.
 For example, tuition costs are increased approximately 11.5% for an MD-MPH over the MD alone.
 Study can also be completed without extending the duration of one’s graduate study.
 Contact us for more information.